 Conclusion

 Coronary artery bypass surgery is a vital procedure for patients suffering from severe coronary artery disease.
-It not only restores blood flow to the heart but also alleviates chest pain, lowers the risk of heart attacks, and improves the heart’s overall function.
-Dr. Kathiresan and his expert cardiac team offer personalized care and advanced surgical options to achieve the best possible outcomes for each patient.
-Consult with Dr. Kathiresan today to learn how coronary artery bypass surgery can improve your heart health.
+It restores blood flow to the heart using arteries used for bypass surgery, alleviates chest pain, lowers the risk of heart attacks, and improves overall heart function.
+Dr. Kathiresan and his expert team specialize in advanced artery bypass grafting surgery techniques, ensuring personalized care and optimal outcomes.
+Consult Dr. Kathiresan today to explore how coronary artery bypass surgery can significantly enhance your heart health.